tdeheurles/homecores/README.md

 So first, wait for these queued jobs to end. (command does not update, re launch command ;-))

 ##### Control ETCD2 Key/Value store
 `etcd2` is our distributed KV store.
-Everything repose on his shoulders.
+Everything rests on his shoulders.
 The command `elsa` as `etcdctl ls --recursive` should print the value stored on the cluster.
-Something like that must appear :
+Something like that must appear:

 ```bash
 username@hostname ~ $ elsa